c-sonntag/UnknownKraken/README.md

 ```bash
  ./bin/release/examples/channel_server_protocol_example
  ```
-* When the server has finished to generate certificates, copy the certificate folder from `out/server/certificate` to out, in order to allow the client to use them (image that's the server certificates provided after application installation).
+* When the server has finished to generate certificates, copy the `certificate` directory from `out/server/certificate` to `out` directory, in order to allow the client to use them (image that's the server certificates provided after application installation).
 * Start the client with:
 ```bash